 New technology is changing attitudes, to the extent that for some classes of business the choice of where you work can be wide open.
 Whether you want to stay at home, travel, live in a remote spot or run a flexible operation with staff working from home, it may be entirely achievable.

 Being 'location independent' is growing in popularity.
-Working away from a traditional office can suit any type of consultant or professional that works at a computer and communicates largely via phone and email.
+Working away from a traditional office can suit any type of consultant or professional that works at a computer and communicates largely via phone and email or messaging.
 Many ecommerce businesses also have few constraints when it comes to location, as long as they can take deliveries, store and ship their goods.

 People in creative industries have been working remotely for years and some business-owners have taken advantage of technology to live lives that border on fantasy.